Skip to Main Content

 If you are looking to enter the workforce right after graduation, your degree will open up a range of possibilities.
 Physics graduates work in such diverse fields as engineering, computer or information systems, medical technology, technical writing, finance, and education.

 Graduate school in physics is NOT your only option.
 You should consider master’s programs in engineering and technology, a career as a computer programmer or engineer, a career in high school teaching, or a Ph.D. in astronomy, for example.
 Your skill set will open up the possibilities to numerous options.
+For those wishing to go to graduate school in physics, our program will prepare you with the skills needed for independent research.

-Economics of a Physics Degree (American Physical Society)
+Careers in Physics (American Physical Society)

 Who is Hiring Physics Bachelor’s by State